Ogatayoru/compuational_physics_N2015301020145/exercise_08.md

 ![image](http://note.youdao.com/favicon.ico)

 It's clear that the chaos phenomenon occurs, in which the curve will not ever withdraw to a dot and its rule becomes more unpredictable.
-Divided by the line `$x=0$`, the whirlpool curves on both sides are asymmetrical with the left more concentrated
+Divided by the line `$x=0$`, the whirlpool curves on both sides are asymmetrical with the left more concentrated.
 ## Acknowledgement
 Thanks for the source code from the seniors.